esikm/Pillow/docs/reference/open_files.rst

   no more seeks can occur.

 * ``Image.Image.close()`` Closes the file pointer and destroys the core image object.
-This is used in the Pillow context manager support. e.g.::
+This is used in the Pillow2 context manager support. e.g.::

       with Image.open('test.jpg') as img: